2019-20 Board Priorities, Mission, & Vision

 The vision of the school is to become a model of students acquiring superior second language skills as the basis for high overall academic achievement; develop the knowledge and skills in students necessary to be productive and valued citizens in a culturally diverse, global economy; prepare all students to be academically successful in their choice of secondary and post-secondary education options; and to create an innovative school that can be replicated in Colorado and nationally.

 The Board of Directors meets on the third Tuesday of each month from 6:00 – 8:30PM at the DLS East Campus at 451 Newport Street, Denver, CO 80220.
-Should the third Tuesday fall on the 15th of the month, the meeting will be moved to the 4th Tuesday of that month.
 Click here for more information.